nubsuki/Server-setup/Nginx_Webmin/Readme.md

-Install this in install modules so you can easily setup your nginx
+### Install this in webmin panel > install modules so you can easily setup your nginx trough webmin